kbrsh/moon/src/docs/overview.md

 Type `app2.set('signedIn', false)` in the console, and watch the DOM being updated!

-Directives always have a prefix of `m-`, and this prefix can be set in `Moon.config.prefix`.
+Directives always have a prefix of `m-`.

 #### Components